ghazalazameer/Contact-Management-App/README.md

 # Contact Management App with Charts and Maps

-This project is a contact management app with charts and maps built using ReactJS, TypeScript, TailwindCSS, React Router v6, React Query (TanstackQuery), and Redux for state management.
+This project is a contact management app with charts and maps built using ReactJS, TypeScript, TailwindCSS, React Router v6, React Query, and Redux for state management.
 It allows users to add, view, edit, and delete contacts, as well as visualize COVID-19 data on charts and maps.

 ## Features